Ep: 3 - How War Impacts Our Hearts: a Discussion on PTSD with Joshua Kreimeyer

 [Keywords: PTSD, Mental Health, Trauma, Therapeutic Insights, Clinical Definition, Stress Tolerance, Nature vs. Nurture, Compassionate Understanding]

-Meredith Shuman is the founder of James Trail, an organization supporting the unique needs of adoptive and foster families.
-Meredith has over 28 years of experience serving as a therapist, trauma-informed care trainer, and mom.
-She holds a MSW from the University of Texas.
-She and her husband Dan, a global health physician have been married 28 years, and they have 5 children, 4 of whom are adopted.
-Meredith loves a passport with lots of stamps, a water bottle with lots of stickers, a table with lots of people, and a mountain with lots of trail.
+She and her husband Dan, a global health physician have been married 31 years, and they have 5 children, 4 of whom are adopted.
+Meredith loves a passport with lots of stamps (she loves serving in global settings and has lived cross-culturally), a water bottle with lots of stickers, a table with lots of people, and a mountain with lots of trail.

 Previous